 Introduction

-Welcome to the guide to transcendental syntax.
+Welcome to the guide to the Stellogen language.

 Please note that this guide is highly experimental and subject to frequent changes.
 The language it describes is equally unstable.